coverclock/com-diag-codex/README.md

 against that of ```unittest-control``` for various workloads and configurations.
 I then used ```awk```, R, and Excel to post-process the data.
 The results can be found in the ```dat``` directory.
 This is even more a work in progress than the rest of this effort.
+The scripts and artifacts are somewhat misnamed as "unittest" because they were derived from what was originally a unit test script.

 ## Repositories